 They’ll drop what they’re doing to watch Braveheart, Gladiator, Saving Private Ryan, The Godfather, Indiana Jones, or Rocky.
 Not to mention a shoot-’em-up video game.

 Why?
 Because they were made with a need to conquer and be heroes.

 If you see these qualities in your son, I bring you good news.
-You can breathe easy.
-None of the above descriptors mean that you are raising boys who will end up criminals.
+You can breathe easily.
+None of the above descriptors means you are raising boys who will end up criminals.

 It’s how God created them.
 Just look to the men in the Bible and you will see these same characteristics.
 And if you don’t look at the Bible, well look at scientific research that shows boys want to be heroes.

-These behaviors are in the DNA of your boys, and the best thing you can do when raising boys is give them the experience to watch heroes, play as heroes and be heroes.
+These behaviors are in the DNA of your boys, and the best thing to do when raising boys is give them the experience of watching heroes, playing as heroes and being heroes.

-When raising boys, be intentional about creating opportunities for your son to be the mighty hero.
+When raising boys, be intentional about creating opportunities for your son to be a mighty hero.
 When you do, know that you are fulfilling the desires of his heart.

 Related Articles: How Intentional Parents Raise Confident Kids